 For years, big-tech celebrated a culture of engagement by creating habit-inducing frameworks and shamelessly piggybacking of social proof to reel users back to their products.
 Tech addiction is a health problem on a global scale; the average American adult spends over 11 hours per day listening to, watching, reading or generally interacting with digital media.
 This all leads up to increased symptoms of depression, loneliness and anxiety.

 Luckily, 2018 marked the first signs of a shift when Apple and Google introduced their efforts to reduce screen time on their platforms.
-While most social media platforms are hesitant or outright ignoring the screen-time problem (your attention is their currency after all), I love the idea of software being self-conscious and confident enough to prioritise the digital wellbeing of their users over their engagement.
+While most social media platforms are hesitant or outright ignore the screen-time problem (your attention is their currency after all), I love the idea of software being self-conscious and confident enough to prioritise the digital wellbeing of their users over their engagement.

 After some time looking for a new mail client to replace Inbox (thanks for that, Google) I stumbled upon Tempo.
 While it offered some of the core features—archiving & snoozing—I was missing in Gmail, Tempo’s simplicity stood out.
 No bells and whistles, no obscure email tracking, no deep integrations with Slack—just good old focused email.
 The limited feature-set and design both serve a clear purpose: instead of promising to just get more work done in less time, Tempo wants to get you out of your inbox.

 Even though some aspects of email have been replaced with real-time communication tools like Slack, email is still a massive contributor to the stream of interruptions we expose ourselves to throughout the workday, and—just like Slack and social media—email can be an addictive little slot-machine to check into when you’re unoccupied or bored.
 Seeing an email client center its entire value proposition around using less email feels like a positive, refreshing continuation of the screen-time efforts from 2018.